 With Prologis Clear Lease® industrial real estate leases, base rent with all operating and capital expenses (except property taxes) is fixed for the term of the lease.
-There’s no guesswork, and the rent remains the same month in and month out.
-Plus, unlike triple-net leases where the tenant is responsible for paying all operating expenses associated with a property, Clear Lease® includes HVAC and warehouse ventilation.
+There’s no guesswork, and the rent remains predictable month in and month out.
+Plus, unlike triple-net leases where the tenant is responsible for paying all operating expenses associated with a property, Clear Lease® in the US includes HVAC and warehouse ventilation.

 Identifying Your Industrial Lease Parameters